jsecomb/Homework8/README.md

 ## Resources:

 This application was written in JavaScript using Node.js.

-It used the following NPM modules:
+>The following NPM modules were used:
-* [Inquirer] - To ask questions and receive responses from the user.
+>>* Inquirer - To ask questions and receive responses from the user.
-* [FileSystem] - To write the user's responses to a new .md file.
+>>* FileSystem - To write the user's responses to a new .md file.
-* [Axios] - To access the user's Github API data.
+>>* Axios - To access the user's Github API data.

 ---